-This Friday is Match Day, which means a new class of soon-to-be medical school graduates will find out where they will spend the next three to seven years as medical residents.
-If you are among this group of future physicians, this next stage of training will provide essential preparation.
-The fast-paced, all-consuming nature of residency can leave you with little time to think about where all your hard work is leading — or, more importantly, where you want it to take you.
+If you are among the group of future physicians entering or already in residency, the fast-paced, all-consuming nature of it can leave you with little time to think about where all your hard work is leading — or, more importantly, where you want it to take you.
 Therefore, residents must make the first physician job search an ongoing priority to ensure the light at the end of the residency tunnel is a destination of your own choosing.

 So, do new residents need to start the job search tomorrow?
 Most recruiters will advise residents to begin their search 12-24 months before completing training.
 However, starting early may improve the odds of finding a job in which you will want to stay.
 Studies show that half of all physicians leave their first jobs within five years, and half of that group leaves during the first two.
 If residents stick to the following timeline (based on a three-year residency), they will surely find themselves with more choices than they would have otherwise.
 It also means they will have ample time to learn what they ideally want from an employer and find a job that meets those needs.